Go to content

 The Bulgogi tradition

-Preparing a Korean barbecue
+Preparing the Korean barbecue

 Before grilling, the meat is cut into very thin strips and marinated for a long time to give it maximum flavour.
 Beef is dipped in a mixture of soy sauce, sugar, oil or sesame seeds, chili pepper and garlic.
 For pork, ginger and chili paste (gojujang) are used to spice up the marinade.

-The Bulgogi: a convivial barbecue
+Bulgogi: a convivial barbecue

 The marinated meat is then cooked on a device placed in the centre of the table.
 Placed on charcoal, it takes the form of a large circular plate that fits into the table above the glowing embers.
 Like the Mookata in Thailand or the Japanese Yakinikueach guest cooks his or her own slices of meat.
 These thin, grilled slices are accompanied by soup, rice and delicious banchan(s) with a wide variety of flavours and fragrances, as well as numerous condiments and sauces, including garlic and chili.

-Banchan variety to accompany Bulgogi
+The variety of Banchan to accompany Bulgogi